dippy2214/Custom-Shaders-Scene/README.md

 think that allowing you to cast a float4 to a float and making the float the x value of the float4 is absolutely insane and should be banned (this caused me a lot of pain when I was being careless 😅).

+When making a shader, all data you want the shader to have needs to be stored and passed through via buffers.
+This is because the shaders live on the GPU, so data needs to be passed there somehow.
+This means setting up loads of constant buffers, and ensuring that the buffers memory layout matches up on both sides (a task LSPs are not equiped to help with).
+The most common type of buffer is a constant buffer, for passing through constants, but there are also separate pre made buffers for textures and matrices which are quite useful.

 ### 💡 Lighting And Shadows
 Making the lighting was an interesting task.
 This mostly happened in the pixel shader, to make sure that the visual effects looked detailed and nice.
 Making lighting work on a per vertex basis can look nice for more stylised projects, but part of